Assumption of Individual Risk

 - Organizations and groups renting ice will be held responsible for their members and guests.

-Fundraisers, Merchandise Sales and Non-Ice Related Activities
+Fundraisers, Merchandise Sales, and Non-Ice Related Activities

-Fundraisers, merchandise sales and non-ice related activities require approval from the UI Ice Arena as well as the Registered Student Organizations Office, Facility Management and Scheduling, and/or Facilities and Services Safety and Compliance (depending on the type of organization and activity), prior to the facility rental.
+Fundraisers, merchandise sales, and non-ice related activities require approval from the UI Ice Arena as well as the Registered Student Organizations Office, Facility Management and Scheduling, and/or Facilities and Services Safety and Compliance (depending on the type of organization and activity), prior to the facility rental.
 Any group or individual attempting to generate revenue at the University of Illinois Ice Arena will be required to pay an additional fee.
 Details of the special event must be provided with the space request.
-Raffles will also require a city permit to be obtain through the City of Champaign Finance Department.
+Raffles will also require a city permit to be obtained through the City of Champaign Finance Department.

 Groups are only allowed on the ice early if the Ice Arena staff approves it.
 Groups may not be on the ice before their assigned time if the ice resurfacer is on the ice or before the ice resurfacer doors are closed.
 All groups must immediately leave the ice when their scheduled time is complete.